microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_AIStudio.md

     ![FineTuneSelect](../../imgs/05/AIStudio/select-submit.png)

 1. Once your model is fine-tuned, the status will be displayed as **Completed**, as shown in the image below.
 Now you can deploy the model and can use it in your own application, in the playground, or in prompt flow.
-For more information, see [How to deploy Phi-3 family of small language models with Azure AI Studio](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/ai-studio/how-to/deploy-models-phi-3.md).
+For more information, see [How to deploy models with Azure AI Studio](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/ai-studio/how-to/deploy-models-phi-3.md).

     ![FineTuneSelect](../../imgs/05/AIStudio/completed.png)

 > [!NOTE]
-> For more detailed information on fine-tuning Phi-3, please visit [Fine-tune Phi-3 models in Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/how-to/fine-tune-phi-3?tabs=phi-3-mini).
+> For more detailed information on fine-tuning Phi-3, please visit [Fine-tune Phi-3 models in Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/fine-tune-phi-3?tabs=phi-3-mini).

 ## Cleaning up your fine-tuned models